Research: Future Scheduler Architecture

 Existing capOS documents already cover part of the answer:

-- Scheduling: current round-robin scheduler, LAPIC timer/IPI foundation, global run queue, per-thread rings, timer sleep waiters, park waiters, direct IPC handoff, and current SMP limitations.
+SchedulingContext, Phase FCpuIsolationLeaseand CPL0 idle thread, LAPIC timer/IPI foundation, global run queue, per-thread rings, timer sleep waiters, park waiters, direct IPC handoff, and SMP state. - SMP Phase C: active multi-CPU execution and in-process thread-scaling proof work.

 - SMP: accepted SMP direction.